 RangeOfSounds.com is reader-supported.
 We may earn a small commission through products purchased using links on this page.

 The good news is that with the digital age comes the internet, a source of information that’s probably the closest thing to omniscience we squirrely humans have ever come across.
-And here’s me, a freelance producer and musician living in LA.
-I’ve managed to make a living with music full-time for about two years.
-And I’m excited for the chance to share some of my wisdom, what’s worked and what hasn’t, for new musicians who are starting out.
+And that includes an endless list of knowledge that can help us make better music for less money.

 Know When to DIY